Ray Davies, best known as the lead singer, main songwriter and rhythm guitarist for The Kinks, has created a list of his six favourite albums.

 See Ray Davies’ full list, below.

-Ray Davies’ 6 favourite albums of all time:
+Ray Davies’ 6 favourite albums:

 - The Funk Brothers: Millennium Collection